postsharp/Metalama.Documentation/content/quickstart/using-aspects/using-aspects.md

 |Article | Description
 |--------|-------------
-|<xref:install> | Shows steps to install Metalama.
+|<xref:install> | This article explains how to install Metalama.
-|<xref:getting-aspects> | Lists sample aspects that will be used for demonstrations across this guide.
+|<xref:getting-aspects> | This article describes where to get aspects, and lists the sample aspects that will be used for demonstrations across this guide.
-|<xref:quickstart-adding-aspects> | Shows steps to use an aspect on a target by adding attribute manually or using the refactoring menu.
+|<xref:quickstart-adding-aspects> | This article explains how to use an aspect on a target by adding attribute manually or using the refactoring menu.
-|<xref:understanding-your-code-with-aspects>| Shows how results from Metalama Visual Studio extension is shown on CodeLense in different contexts.
+|<xref:understanding-your-code-with-aspects>| This article explains how to use Code Lens and Code Diff to understand your code.
-|<xref:debugging-aspect-oriented-code> | Aspects transform code.
-This article shows how you can debug this transformed code as you would do otherwise in Visual Studio.
+|<xref:debugging-aspect-oriented-code> | This article shows how you can debug this transformed code as you would do otherwise in Visual Studio.
+|<xref:applying-live-templates> | Live templates are special kinds of aspects that directly modify your source code in the editor.
+This article shows how to use them.
 |<xref:adding-aspects-in-bulk>| Adding aspects by hand or by context menu always is not possible or viable.
 Sometimes we need a programmatic way to add aspects to different targets.
 This article shows how you can use `Fabrics` to add aspects to different targets programmatically.